EarthScope/interactive-seismogram-widget/README.md

 For information on how to use it, please see [the tutorial notebook](./interactive-seismogram-widget/tutorial.ipynb).

 ## Geolab
-To use the widget and view the tutorial in [GeoLab](https://www.earthscope.org/data/geolab/), launch the GeoLab, sign up for an account or log in using your existing account, and start a GeoLab server from the Hub Control Panel.
+To use the widget and view the tutorial in [GeoLab](https://www.earthscope.org/data/geolab/), launch GeoLab, sign up for an account or log in using your existing account, and start a GeoLab server from the Hub Control Panel.
 If you need more help with GeoLab, please see [the documentation](https://docs.earthscope.org/geolab/getting-started).

 Once your server is running, you should be at the Launcher.
 From the Launcher, open a terminal (first choice under "Other"; bottom left icon with a `$_` icon).
 From the Terminal, download the files by copying and pasting the following command and pressing enter: